 In the 80s, my grandmother was living in this building.
 Mama Aziza.
 Illiterate.
 Place Pietri, Sococharbo.
 Her appartment in Benzerte street has become an art center: Le Cube; and I, an artist.
 So, begins the story of this film.
 Parallels.
 Le Cube.
 My geometry.
 My volumes.
 My sounds.

-Excerpt from the film played at the exhibition
+Excerpt from the film played during the exhibition

 At the entrance of the exhibition, five stylish wooden letters take simple geometrical forms: triangle, cube, semicircle.
 They bring to mind the square or the protractor, especially that their function is not limited to measuring space, but also time.
 Indeed, the latter has passed by three generations: the first one was illiterate and the last one has written in large letters that everything is alright, literally “no harm“: La bess.

-The letters of an unwritten language, a vernacular, are crafted in accordance to these measuring instruments that quantify space.
-It is question of a dialect, darija with words of a rhythm that embraces the instruments of a percussive music.
-La bess is measured in three beats, and the formulas derived from them are of 3, 5, 6, 7 or 8 beats.
-All of them release the notes of a score which is written and even drawn according to the codes of the visual artist and composer.
+The letters of an unwritten language, a vernacular, are crafted in accordance with these measuring instruments that quantify space.
+It is about a dialect, darija with words of a rhythm that embraces the instruments of a percussive music.
+La bess is measured in three beats, that are 3, 5, 6, 7 or 8 beats.
+All of them release the notes of a score which is written and drawn in codes that artist and composer invented.

 A large sculpture made of these four letters is presented in the artist’s studio.
-It is a composition of signifiers in the form of colored canvases, mounted on an undercarriage, and which are modulable as one pleases.
+It is a composition of signifiers in the form of colored canvasses, mounted on an undercarriage, and which are modulable at will.
 In short, if “I” is fine, “We” is also fine.
 When I play, I invent, and thus, we can play, dream, construct, collectively, in a society that prepares us to live together.

 Besides, in La Chambre d’assise, we are neither doing the artist’s work nor behaving as public, but we rather, invent forms.
 The old politeness formulas have given way to wooden modules with which one composes spaces and rhythms; with which we play and we communicate.

-In her approach, Myriam El Haïk identifies with the “mother tongue of the poet” that the Franco-German philologist Heinz Wismann defines as being the language which gets recreated from several languages, and even in the “in-between” languages.
-Hence, the range of works on display gives utmost importance to this Darija that has been passed from grandmother to granddaughter, despite being confronted with the domination of so many foreign and official languages.
+In her approach, Myriam El Haïk identifies with the “mother tongue of the poet” that the Franco-German philologist Heinz Wismann defines as the language recreated from “in-between” languages and several other ones.
+Hence, the range of works on display gives utmost importance to Darija that has been passed from grandmother to granddaughter, despite being confronted with the domination of so many foreign and official languages.
 Then, it is with the body and the spirit of this playful and multilingual granddaughter that Myriam El Haik tackles the subject of transmission.
 Through play, the “polyform/politeness formulas” speak of philosophy, aesthetics, morality, religion, social bond, psychoanalysis.
 “How are you?
 No harm?”
 The artist responds by her work that tells the public: “Now is your turn to play!”.